PardeepChahar/Jenkins-Notes/index.md

 8. Restrict job on docker server
 9. Define which image to be used for launching docker container
 10. Add maven command to be executed
-11. Deoloy package on docker container
+11. Deploy package on docker container
 12. Also enable artifact

 Lets start with setup